apache/druid/docs/querying/sql-window-functions.md

 The following are known issues with window functions:

 - Descending order, DESC, in the ORDER BY clause in the window definition causes a Null Pointer Exception.
-- Druid throws an exception if you do not include the offset and default for LEAD() and LAG() functions.